It is Nilsson's fourth ITA regional coaching honor and Sherif's first and second regional honors.

 Three Waves will compete in one of the most prestigious tournaments of the season.

 NCAA Championships Elite 8: Pepperdine vs. Vanderbilt

 Proven winner and championship-caliber coach Per Nilsson was chosen to lead the Pepperdine women’s tennis team into a new era in the summer of 2014, succeeding 37-year head coach Gualberto Escudero.
-He enters his third season at the helm in 2016-17.
+He enters his fifth season at the helm in 2018-19.

-Nilsson has already led the Pepperdine women’s tennis program to record-setting feats in his first two seasons.
-Since taking over in 2015, Nilsson has amassed a 42-10 overall record at Pepperdine for a sterling .833 winning percentage.
+Nilsson has already led the Pepperdine women’s tennis program to record-setting feats in his first four seasons.
+Since taking over in 2015, Nilsson has amassed a 90-18 overall record at Pepperdine for a sterling .833 winning percentage.
 In his four seasons, the Waves have won four-straight West Coast Conference titles and entered the NCAA Championships, reaching the NCAA Round of 16 or better in all four seasons.
 He brought the team to back-to-back NCAA quarterfinal appearances in 2016 and 2017, only the 5th and 6th times in program history the Waves have accomplished the feat.

 In 2015, he recruited Laura Gulbe, who went on to earn West Coast Conference Freshman of the Year status.
 With a roster comprised of just seven student-athletes, the Waves won both the conference’s regular-season and tournament championships, and advanced to the NCAA Tournament.
 Pepperdine conclude the season with an 18-7 record and a final ranking of #22.